apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/14_window.md

         FIRST_VALUE(expr) [nulls-treatment] OVER (window-definition)

-* Returns the requested value from the first tuple in the current window frame, where the window frame is specified by the [window clause](#window-definition).
+* Returns the requested value from the first tuple in the current window frame, where the window frame is specified by the window definition.

 * Arguments: